shivan-s/shivan.xyz/content/posts/awsreinvent-2024/index.md

 This is no problem as I can always look into these topics later on.

-So I spent the rest of Friday morning play around with the AWS Skill builder as discussed before, while also talking to random individuals.
+So I spent the rest of Friday morning play around with the AWS Skill builder as discussed before, while also talking to other conference goers.

 The conference was officially over at lunchtime and since this was my last night in Las Vegas, my colleague and I made our way to Freemont Street (and officially being in Las Vegas).